rkdarst/scicomp/tut/practical/practical-correct-programs.rst

 Program incrementally
 ~~~~~~~~~~~~~~~~~~~~~

-- use debugger /interact to test each step of the way
+- Use the debugger / interact to test each step of the way

 Complete rewrites are bad
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+Once I saw something about complete rewrites being bad:

+- In good code, every hack/complexity in the existing codebase is there for a reason, to solve some bug or problem.

+- Re-writing means that all of these have to be figured out again.